 Dr. Vigil’s Practice

-Dr. Ashley Vigil-Otero is a clinical psychologist who provides evidence-based therapy and testing to adults, children and adolescents.
+Dr. Ashley Vigil-Otero is a licensed clinical psychologist who provides evidence-based therapy and testing to adults, children and adolescents.
 Influenced by the fields of emotional intelligence, positive psychology and cognitive-behavioral therapy, Dr. Vigil specializes in the prevention and treatment of anxiety, depression and chronic stress.
 With specialized interests in overachievement, perfectionism and work-life balance, she is passionate about helping individuals and families find more well-being and lasting personal growth.

 My practice is committed to helping each patient maximize their full potential and meet their specific treatment goals.
 Additionally, I firmly believe in offering services that are effective and supported by research.
 My clinical work is heavily enriched by scientific studies on self-compassion and resilience, as well as quality of life and well-being theory.
 My formal approach to psychotherapy primarily uses cognitive behavioral therapy (CBT), a form of therapy that is backed by extensive research findings.
 In CBT, individuals learn to identify and shift specific ways of thinking and behaving that can either enhance or hinder their mood.
 Treatment is influenced by the idea that lasting change comes from small, consistent changes in thoughts and behavior.